vwkd/science-physics/src/electrodynamics/electricity.md

 - choice of reference point is irrelevant since taking the difference cancels it out
 - unit: Volt `J/C`
 - negative charge is pulled towards higher voltages, positive charge is pulled towards lower voltages, i.e. in technische Stromrichtung current flows from higher voltage to lower voltage
+- voltage "at a point" implicitly sets the other point to be ground ❗️